tedneward/Worldspine-DnD5e/Races/Dwarves/index.md

 ### Long Memory, Long Grudges
 Dwarves can live to be more than 400 years old, so the oldest living dwarves often remember a very different world.
 For example, some of the oldest dwarves living in Citadel Felbarr (in the world of the Forgotten Realms) can recall the day, more than three centuries ago, when orcs conquered the fortress and drove them into an exile that lasted over 250 years.
 This longevity grants them a perspective on the world that shorter-lived races such as humans and halflings lack.

 Dwarves are solid and enduring like the mountains they love, weathering the passage of centuries with stoic endurance and little change.
-They respect the traditions of their clans, tracing their ancestry back to the founding of their most ancient strongholds in the youth of the world, and don’t abandon those traditions lightly.
+They respect the traditions of their clans, tracing their ancestry back to the founding of their most ancient strongholds in the youth of the world, and don't abandon those traditions lightly.
 Part of those traditions is devotion to the gods of the dwarves, who uphold the dwarven ideals of industrious labor, skill in battle, and devotion to the forge.

 Individual dwarves are determined and loyal, true to their word and decisive in action, sometimes to the point of stubbornness.
 Many dwarves have a strong sense of justice, and they are slow to forget wrongs they have suffered.
-A wrong done to one dwarf is a wrong done to the dwarf’s entire clan, so what begins as one dwarf’s hunt for vengeance can become a full-blown clan feud.
+A wrong done to one dwarf is a wrong done to the dwarf's entire clan, so what begins as one dwarf's hunt for vengeance can become a full-blown clan feud.

 ### Clans and Kingdoms
 Dwarven kingdoms stretch deep beneath the mountains where the dwarves mine gems and precious metals and forge items of wonder.
 They love the beauty and artistry of precious metals and fine jewelry, and in some dwarves this love festers into avarice.
-Whatever wealth they can’t find in their mountains, they gain through trade.
+Whatever wealth they can't find in their mountains, they gain through trade.
 They dislike boats, so enterprising humans and halflings frequently handle trade in dwarven goods along water routes.
 Trustworthy members of other races are welcome in dwarf settlements, though some areas are off limits even to them.

 The chief unit of dwarven society is the clan, and dwarves highly value social standing.
-Even dwarves who live far from their own kingdoms cherish their clan identities and affiliations, recognize related dwarves, and invoke their ancestors’ names in oaths and curses.
+Even dwarves who live far from their own kingdoms cherish their clan identities and affiliations, recognize related dwarves, and invoke their ancestors' names in oaths and curses.
 To be clanless is the worst fate that can befall a dwarf.

 Dwarves in other lands are typically artisans, especially weaponsmiths, armorers, and jewelers.
 Some become mercenaries or bodyguards, highly sought after for their courage and loyalty.

 ### Gods, Gold, and Clan
 Dwarves who take up the adventuring life might be motivated by a desire for treasure — for its own sake, for a specific purpose, or even out of an altruistic desire to help others.
 Other dwarves are driven by the command or inspiration of a deity, a direct calling or simply a desire to bring glory to one of the dwarf gods.
 Clan and ancestry are also important motivators.
-A dwarf might seek to restore a clan’s lost honor, avenge an ancient wrong the clan suffered, or earn a new place within the clan after having been exiled.
+A dwarf might seek to restore a clan's lost honor, avenge an ancient wrong the clan suffered, or earn a new place within the clan after having been exiled.
 Or a dwarf might search for the axe wielded by a mighty ancestor, lost on the field of battle centuries ago.

 ```
 name = 'Dwarf'
 description = "***Race: Dwarf.*** Dwarves are solid and enduring like the mountains they love, weathering the passage of centuries with stoic endurance and little change.
-They respect the traditions of their clans, tracing their ancestry back to the founding of their most ancient strongholds in the youth of the world, and don’t abandon those traditions lightly.
+They respect the traditions of their clans, tracing their ancestry back to the founding of their most ancient strongholds in the youth of the world, and don't abandon those traditions lightly.
 Part of those traditions is devotion to the gods of the dwarves, who uphold the dwarven ideals of industrious labor, skill in battle, and devotion to the forge."
 type = 'humanoid'
 ```